xoplog/xop-go/README.md

 ## Indexing logs

-ElasticSearch and SingleStore seem like the best bets
+ElasticSearch vs OpenSearch vs Solr?
+Elastic loses on the licensing front.

 It makes sense to do full-text indexing and also trace-level indexing separately so that the trace-level indexing can be retained for a longer duration.